megardn/PennLINC.github.io/docs/Contributing/ProjectTemplate.md

 # Project Page Template

 When you begin your project, use this template to fill out some critical information in the initial headers of your GitHub Pages site.
+Also see the [Project Setup page](https://pennlinc.github.io/docs/LabHome/ProjectSetup/).

 ### Project Title